2020 – 2021 Committee

 Treasurer & Programme Manager

-Cynthia is a first year DPhil student at Jesus College writing on music and Pythagoreanism in Ovid’s Metamorphoses.
-Though she grew up with classical languages, she only began speaking them when she joined the Latinitas Project last year during her masters degree at Brasenose College.
-Before coming to Oxford, Cynthia received her B.A. from Baylor University in Classics and Linguistics.
+Cynthia is a second year DPhil student at Jesus College writing on the role of mystery language and imagery in Graeco-Roman philosophy and poetry.
+Though she grew up with classical languages, she only began speaking them when she joined the Latinitas Project two years ago during her MSt at Brasenose College.
+Before coming to Oxford, Cynthia received her B.A. (summa cum laude, Phi Beta Kappa) from Baylor University in Classics and Linguistics.
 Along with Latin and Greek, she has a passion for music, dance, and food.

 Simon is a third-year Mathematics undergraduate who spends too much time reconstructing Plautine Latin phonology.
 Having only had a term’s worth of Latin grammar when he joined Latinitas, he was very impressed with how effective the direct method was, and now is looking into the methodological issues of using a reconstructed pronunciation in class.
 Simon is also interested in the history of natural philosophy and is currently writing a paper on ancient planetary motion models.
 He likes connecting relatives, Archilochus, Merovingian Latin and irregular plurals.